The Who, What, Where, When and Sometimes, Why.

 Problems that affect sexuality and intimacy can increase over time, so it’s important to address them early.

-Talk with your health care provider, a mental health care provider (such as a social worker, psychologist or sex therapist) or a counselor.
-These health care providers can often offer treatment and support services.
+Talk with your health care provider, a mental health provider (such as a clinical social worker, psychologist or sex therapist) or a counselor.
+They can often offer treatment and support services.

 For example, your health care provider can treat many physical symptoms affecting your sexuality or your sex life.

-Some providers specialize in the treatment of sexual problems for people who’ve had cancer.
+Some health care providers specialize in the treatment of sexual problems for people who’ve had cancer.

 A support group may help you address problems with physical intimacy.